mpeterson2/dart_mpd/example/readme.md

 	- `pid_file`
 	- `state_file`
 	- `sticker_file`
-3. Create all these files.
-They can be blank.
+3. Create all these files (they can be blank).
 4. Run the examples (MPD may need to update it's database).